 MANAGED SERVICES (LIKE SD-WAN) ARE TOUGH…BUT GAME’S CHANGING

-But managed service offerings are starting to change no prescription cialis.
-Just as enterprise data centers evolved from physical servers/storage/networks to virtualized and orchestrated sets of resources, service providers are starting to leverage the latest in software-based networking products and architectures.
+But managed service offerings are starting to change.
+Just as enterprise data centers evolved from physical servers/storage/networks to virtualized and orchestrated sets of resources, MSPs are starting to leverage the latest in software-based networking products and architectures.
 Trends that started in the last few years, like Network Function Virtualization (NFV) from the European Telecom Standards Institute (ETSI), have the potential to fundamentally change how MSPs create – and enterprises consume – managed services.

-NFV, and in particular virtualized network functions (VNF), can be a primary change catalyst for managed services.
-Key capabilities like service virtualization, service chaining, and the ability to separate services from underlying hardware, provide the ability to create a “virtual Lego set” of network and security functions that can be assembled into rich multi-feature, yet very dynamic, managed services.
+NFV, and in particular virtualized network functions (VNF), can be a primary change catalyst for managed service offerings.
+Key capabilities like virtualization, service chaining, and the ability to scale in and scale out resourced based on demand, provide the ability to create a “virtual Lego set” of network and security functions that can be assembled into rich multi-feature, yet very dynamic, managed services.

 Take managed SD-WAN…